tatami-inc/tatami/README.md

 ## Overview

 **tatami** is a spiritual successor to the [**beachmat** C++ API](https://github.com/LTLA/beachmat) that provides read access to different matrix representations.
-Specifically, applications can use **tatami** to read rows and/or columns of a matrix without any knowledge of its specific representation.
+Specifically, applications can use **tatami** to read rows and/or columns of a matrix without any knowledge of the specific matrix representation.
-This allows application developers to write a single piece of code that will work seamlessly with different matrix inputs, even if the matrix representation varies at run-time.
+This allows application developers to write a single piece of code that will work seamlessly with different inputs, even if the underlying representation varies at run-time.

 **tatami** (and **beachmat** before it) is motivated by analyses of processed genomics data, where matrices are typically interpreted as a collection of row- or column-wise vectors.
 Many applications involve looping over rows or columns to compute some statistic or summary - for example, testing for differential expression within each row of the matrix.
-**tatami** is largely designed around optimizing this access pattern, and no support is provided for more complex operations.
+**tatami** is largely designed around optimizing this access pattern.

 Representations currently supported by **tatami** include: